It’s very ironic how the month of April is financial literacy month and is also the same month we file our taxes.

 In 2016, the United States Government sent out 40 million tax returns in the amount of $125 billion!
 Divide that out by the number of tax returns which were filed, and this comes out to be $3,128 refund per return.

 The simple truth is you sent the government too much money throughout the year and therefore they are refunding you what you overpaid.

 However, it’s actually a little more complicated according to my wonderful CPA, Earl the tax-man.
 The current IRS playbook (i.e. the tax code) is over 74,000 pages long!
 To make things even more complicated, the IRS continually updates the tax law every year and many of the tax laws are based on our own perception, meaning how you and your CPA perceive the rules.

 But I LOVE My Tax Refund

 I don’t blame you.

 Who wouldn’t love a bonus in the Spring often in the thousands of dollars?
+If you file online, you can usually see how much you’re getting back within the hour.
 It magically comes in between the holiday hangover and the upcoming summer vacation you have planned.
-Also perfect timing for car dealerships, furniture stores, and electronics warehouses to unveil their Tax Refund Sales Season 🙂
+Also perfect timing for car dealerships, furniture stores, and electronics warehouses to unveil their Tax Refund Sales Season ?

 To add the the love of the refund, don’t we also feel a little win by taking back some of our hard-earned money from the good ol’ U.S. government?